Do you often think about how much stuff you have?

 Every time you move home, does the amount of contents always surprise you?

-A wonderfully, maybe a little overtly, organised Japanese woman is making a living out of creating home order and concentrating on posessions that "spark joy!
-"The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing” by Marie Kondo.
+A wonderfully, maybe a little overtly, organised Japanese woman is making a living out of creating home order and concentrating on possessions that "spark joy!
+"The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organising” by Marie Kondo.
 You can even watch her Google Talk and see her passion her simple yet effective method.
+Or take tips from Sarah at Spruce Up! for steps to make it easy and other hacks.

 The office is always needing a de-clutter.